Advocacy Watch List

 Paseo Hardscape Renovations

 The new owner of the Paseo mall, Onni Group, has hired AO (formerly Architects Orange) to redesign the outdoor portions of the complex.
 The initial version of the project has some elements that are in conflict with the Reciprocal Easement Agreement (REA), which Pasadena Heritage helped to create, that reopened the visual axis of the Garfield Promenade.
 We are concerned about the effects on the view corridor and have urged the City to require a compatible design.
+Though some painting and other minor improvements have been done, there is no new information on the Garfield paseo.

 Swanson & Peterson Furniture Factory (Rusnak Porsche)